-- Make sure the strawberries are at room temperature and dry enough for the chocolate to adhere.
+- Ensure the strawberries are at room temperature and dry enough for the chocolate to adhere.

 - You can insert a toothpick through the center of each strawberry’s sepal.
-This will prevent the sepal from breaking or falling off, especially if the strawberry is a large one.
+This prevents the sepal from breaking or falling off, especially if the strawberries are large.

-- Once the chocolate is melted, cover the strawberries immediately.
+- Once you melt the chocolate, dip the strawberries immediatelely.

-- If the chocolate begins to thicken, put it in the microwave for about 15-30 seconds, stir and continue.
+- If chocolate thickens, put it in the microwave for 10-15 seconds (or in the bain-marie for 30 seconds to a minute), stir, and continue.

-- When you finish you will notice that half of the chocolate mixture remains: it does not matter because it can be stored refrigerated for another use.
-But it’s important that you have plenty of chocolate to partially submerge the strawberries in it
+- When you finish, you will notice that half of the chocolate mixture remains: it does not matter because you can store it in the refrigerator for another use.
+But it would help if you had plenty of chocolate to submerge the strawberries in it partially.

 - Have the strawberries at room temperature.